🎯 Can you guess these legendary startup growth hacks? Take our fun, interactive quiz.

 Appeal to emotion

-Why?
-Because 95% of purchasing decisions are emotional.
-In fact, it's often said that people buy based on emotions and then justify it with logic.
+While logic and reason have their place, if you want your CTA to truly inspire action, it needs to tap into your prospects' emotions on a deeper level.
+As Harvard Business School notes, "95% of purchasing decisions are emotional.
+In fact, it's often said that people buy based on emotions and then justify it with logic."

-Here are call to action examples that tap into an audience’s emotions.
+Here are some compelling call-to-action examples that effectively tap into an audience's emotions:

 3. Communicate value